mpvnet-player/mpv.net/README.md

 ### Features

 - Customizable context menu defined in the same file as the key bindings
-- Searchable options dialog with modern UI as mpv compatible standalone application
+- Searchable config dialog with modern UI
-- Searchable input (key/mouse) binding editor with modern UI as mpv compatible standalone application
+- Searchable input (key/mouse) binding editor with modern UI
 - Modern UI using the OS theme color and dark mode
 - Rich addon/extension API for .NET languages, over 700 available mpv properties
 - Rich scripting API for Python, C#, Lua, JavaScript and PowerShell